abhigyan631/abhigyan631/README.md

 - 🤔 I’m looking for help with LegalTech using AI
 - 💬 Ask me about EDA, Python, and NLP
 - 📫 How to reach me: https://www.linkedin.com/in/obhinaba17/
-- ⚡ Fun fact: Foodie, lolzz
+- ⚡ Fun fact: Foodie, Movie buff lolzz